griga23/shoe-store/OpenSourceFlinkLab.md

 - Open the terminal where sql-client is already running.[You must have done completed this flinksetup, if not please do](StartHere.md).

-If you ever need to drop a table use `DROP TABLE table_name;` You will need to replace following values from your enviornment:
+If you ever need to drop a table use `DROP TABLE table_name;`

+SQL-CLIENT currently do not support variables, so you will need to replace following values from your enviornment in all the queries:
 1. username(Gloabal Key download from poral)
 2. password(Gobal Secret downloaded from portal)
 3. value.avro-confluent.url(fetched from env endpoint)